Guitar Player Q&A: We Asked 7 REAL Guitar Students 5 Burning Questions

 Q5.
 If you could give someone considering learning guitar one tip or piece of advice that's helped you the most, what would it be?

-If you’re considering learning how to play a guitar I’d advise talking to a teacher.
-Youtube has become many people’s go to place for information on the how to aspect of things , but what it can’t do is advise, correct a technique or provide a structured learning programme that’s based around your own ability and / or aspirations.
+If you’re considering learning how to play a guitar, I’d advise talking to a teacher.
+YouTube has become many people’s go-to place for information on the how-to aspect of things, but it can’t advise, correct a technique or provide a structured learning programme based on your own ability and/or aspirations.

 Just go for it - my only regret is that I wish I’d started years ago...